Arthur-Milchior/anki-note-deletion/README.md

   following cases:

 * "Cards {ids} removed because of missing templates."
-Similar to last case, but instead of a whole not missing, a single template of a card is missing.
+Similar to last case, but instead of a whole note missing, a single template of a card is missing.
 * "Deleting cards {cids} because we delete the model {m}".
 A model is being deleted.
 You probably was warned that it still had some notes,